polyphene/docs.holium.org/docs/contributing/hip.md

 Maintainers are initially members of the Polyphene team.
 The circle of maintainers will be extended later according to conditions that are still to be defined.

-HIP should be written in Markdown format and a template should be followed.
+A HIP should be written in Markdown format and a template should be followed.
 The template can be found on the [HIP repository](https://github.com/polyphene/HIPs).

 **Review**